-Doctors commonly opt to only observe children with early stage scoliosis — curves measuring less than 20 degrees — for at least the first six months.
+Doctors commonly opt to only observe children with early stage scoliosis — curves measuring less than 25 degrees — for at least the first six months.
 The idea is that doctors can tell if the mild scoliosis is progressive or not after this amount of time has passed.
 Yet, if the curve reaches 25 degrees, there is a 68 percent chance the scoliosis will continually get worse.
-The ScoliSMART™ doctors know it's best to intervene and start a scoliosis treatment plan that includes spinal resistance training as soon as possible.
+The ScoliSMART doctors know it's best to intervene and start a scoliosis treatment plan that includes spinal resistance training as soon as possible.
 Get free recommendations on scoliosis bracing prevention sent to your email.